Luxembourg (European Parliament constituency): 1999

 The 1999 European election was the fifth election to the European Parliament and the fifth for Luxembourg.
 The elections were held on 13 June 1999.
 Astrid Lulling and Jacques Santer (former Commission President) were elected for the Christian Social People's Party (European People's Party), Colette Flesch for the Democratic Party (European Liberal Democrat and Reform Party) and Robert Goebbels and Jacques Poos for the Luxembourg Socialist Workers' Party (Party of European Socialists).

 2004

 The 2004 European election was the sixth election to the European Parliament and the sixth for Luxembourg.
 The elections were held on 13 June 2004.
 The ruling Christian Social People's Party polled strongly, while the opposition Luxembourg Socialist Workers' Party lost ground.

 2009

 The 2009 European election was the seventh election to the European Parliament and the seventh for Luxembourg.
 The elections were held on 7 June 2009.

 2014

 The 2014 European election was the eighth election to the European Parliament and the eighth for Luxembourg.
 The elections were held on 25 May 2014.

 2019

 The 2019 European election was the ninth election to the European Parliament and the ninth for Luxembourg.

+2024

+The 2024 European election will be the tenth election to the European Parliament and the tenth for Luxembourg.